BlueOnBLack/Unmanaged.PS1.Library/README.md

 ````

 ## Code samples
-Below are quick, high‑level samples showing the module's call patterns.
-These examples are non‑destructive and intended for documentation/demo use only.
+Below are quick, high-level samples showing the module's call patterns.
+These examples are non-destructive and intended for documentation/demo use only.

 ```powershell